 In summary, the remuneration for Echometer consists of the following components:

 - Basic monthly salary: This is €3,000 for “software developers” and €2,400 for all other roles.
 By making the distinction, we are accommodating the different market salaries in the field of software development.
 If defined sales milestones are reached, this basic salary will automatically increase in stages by €250 each.

 - Additional fixed elements that are added to the basic monthly salary individually for each person:

 - Experience bonus: Here we have a point system, which provides a point for every completed universitary degree and every year of relevant professional experience.
 From the second point onwards there is + 100 € per point, the bonus is capped at 10 points.

 - Social bonus: + € 200 for each family member in need of care in your own household as well as each child requiring maintenance, capped at a total of four.

 - Loyalty bonus: + € 100 for each year of employment at Echometer

-- Annual bonus for achieving team goals.
-For the team goals, we decided in the first step on sales goals that are the same for all employees.
-In the case of 100% target achievement, the bonus for software developers is additionally 10% on the annual salary, for all other roles 25% additionally on the annual salary.
-The achievement of objectives is capped with 150%.
+- Annual bonus for achieving team goals: In the first step, we decided on sales targets for the team goals, which are the same for all employees.
+With 100% target achievement, the bonus for software developers is an additional 10% on the annual salary, for all other roles 25% on the annual salary.
+Target achievement is capped at 150%.

 Final thoughts on transparent salary models